 After I began playing clarinet with my hands switched, and consequently as the worst clarinetist in my band, I began studying privately and soon discovered a passion for teaching and helping my own students improve the way my teachers helped me.
 I am a passionate educator who has spent time on faculty at Mt.
 Holyoke College and the Eaglebrook School.
 I currently maintain a private studio in Denver and am an active guest clinician across Colorado.

-I have experience working with students ages 10 all the way through college.
+I have experience working with students ages 10 to 84.

 A private teacher is a very personal experience.
 You need to find a teacher who understand what your goals and aspirations are and has the knowledge to help you achieve them.
 Look for a teacher who makes you feel comfortable and you feel is invested in you and your success.